Ken Smith's Textile Art

 Workshops/Courses

-I offer an extensive range of courses in both silk painting/Aussie shibori
+I offer an extensive range of courses in both silk painting/Aussie Shibori

-students at all levels - beginner, intermediate and advanced.
+suit students at all levels - beginner, intermediate and advanced.

 Intermediate-level courses are designed to reinforce basic skills while